-If you are planning an RV road trip to central New York, Buttermilk Falls State Park is a must-visit!
-Located in the Finger Lakes Region, just south of Cayuga Lake, this gorgeous state park will dazzle you with mystifying waterfalls, majestic wetlands, and enchanting woodlands.
-The park is named after its most popular attraction, the 165-foot tall Buttermilk Falls, which is just one of ten waterfalls within the park.
-Each cascading waterfall is just breathtaking, making this state park a haven for photographers.
+If you are planning an RV road trip to central New York, Buttermilk Falls State Park is a must-see destination!
+This state park is located in the Finger Lakes region, less than five miles south of the college town of Ithica, NY.
+This gorgeous state park will dazzle you with mystifying waterfalls, majestic wetlands, and enchanting woodlands.
+The park is named after its most popular attraction, the 165-foot tall Buttermilk Falls, the waters of which flow into the well known Cayuga Lake, just to the north of Ithica.
+Buttermilk Falls is just one of ten cascading waterfalls situated within the park, each of which is breathtaking.

 There are plenty of activities to get you out of the RV and into the great outdoors.
-Buttermilk Falls State Park features miles of scenic hiking trails, plus opportunities to swim in a natural pool during the summer.
-Anglers enjoy the chance to catch bass and trout in these beautiful waters as well.
-You don't have to do it all in one day either since Buttermilk Falls State Park offers a well-maintained campground for smaller RVs, trailers, and tents that is pet- and family-friendly.
+Buttermilk Falls State Park features miles of scenic hiking trails, as well as the opportunity to take a refreshing swim in a natural pool during the summer months.
+Anglers enjoy snagging bass and trout in these beautiful waters as well.
+You don't have to do it all in one day either since Buttermilk Falls State Park offers a well-maintained campground for smaller RVs, trailers, and tents that is pet and family-friendly.
 So whether you want to enjoy a peaceful summer picnic or explore the beautiful falls, Buttermilk Falls State Park is a perfect RV destination in NY.

 You'll also need to use caution driving inside the park since many of the local roads are narrow, hilly, and wooded.
 You could always opt to bring along a tow vehicle, which would make it easier to get around inside the park and the surrounding area.

-You can enter the park in two places, at the Upper or Lower entrance.
+You can enter the park in two places, at the Upper Park Entrance or the Lower Park Entrance.
 There are three parking lots available situated along Buttermilk Creek.
-The largest parking lot is located near Lake Treman.
+The largest parking lot is located near Lake Treman and should have plenty of room for both larger and smaller vehicles.
 Once you park the rig, the best way to see all the waterfalls and amazing natural features the park has to offer is by traveling on foot along the hiking trails.

-Anglers love the Finger Lakes Region and the fishing opportunities at Buttermilk Falls State Park can stand with the rest of them.
+Anglers love the Finger Lakes region, and the fishing opportunities at Buttermilk Falls State Park can stand with the rest of them.
 Buttermilk Creek and Lake Treman are well-known spots in the area for trout.
-Every year more than 1,000 brown trout are stocked in these waters, meaning they are relatively easy to catch.
-If you're lucky you might catch one that's over a foot long.
+Every year more than 1,000 brown trout are stocked in these waters, which offers over four miles of public creekside fishing.
+If you're lucky, you might catch a trout that's over a foot long!
 Whether you're fishing for tonight's dinner or just for fun, this state park is a great place for anglers of all ability levels.